I think I have prattled on about how much psych issues suck enough. They do, but some things can be done to not let it get out of control.

-It has a stronger effect on me than any med or therapy and few bad side effects, all of which have to do with my broken body.
-Another plus is that there is no rebound or exercise losing effect over time like meds can do.
+It has a strong effect on me, more than any med or therapy, and few bad side effects, all of which have to do with my broken body.
+Another plus is that there is no rebound, and exercise won’t stop working over time as meds can do.
 Getting into shape also has far more positives than just helping with MH issues.

-I can’t do that every day so I try to get out every 2-3 days.
+I can’t do that every day, so I try to get out every 2-3 days.
 I also try to hike when I can as a break from the pounding on my knees.
-My knees don’t hurt nearly as bad when running as it used to many years ago when I tried biking.
-It is not as enjoyable to me and it used to make my knees feel like a dagger was coming up from my lower leg.
-But since my knees are a little better I might try that again to help add variety.
-I also love to swim so I do that occasionally but it really hurts my shoulder.
+My knees don’t hurt nearly as bad when running as they used to many years ago when I tried biking.
+It is not as enjoyable to me, and it used to make my knees feel like a dagger was coming up from my lower leg.
+But since my knees are a little better, I might try that again to help add variety.
+I also love to swim, so I do that occasionally, but it often hurts my shoulder.

 You can get good shoes for under $60.
-I got a nice pair of New Balance 481 all terrain shoes for around $55 on sale and it is good for running and hiking on a good trail.
-They are especially great for me since my ankles are easily twisted.
-I severely twisted them in cross-country during high school and since then I can twist them just walking in a store but I never have in these shoes.
+I got a nice pair of New Balance 481 all-terrain shoes for around $55 on sale, and it is great for running and hiking on a good trail.
+They are especially great for me since my ankles easily twist.
+I severely twisted them in cross-country during high school.
+Since then, I can twist them just walking in a store, but I never have in these shoes.
 The sole on the heel is extra-wide.

 The benefits to my little walk/runs are immediate.
-I get what is referred to as a “runner’s high”.
-I feel full of energy and my mind feels clear and fast.
-My body might be tired but it also feels stronger.
+I get what is referred to as a runner’s high.
+I feel full of energy, and my mind feels clear and fast.
+My body might be tired, but it also feels much stronger.
 Right after a run is the closest to feeling normal than I have ever gotten in decades.

-If you do have physical issues go see a doctor and make sure what you want to do is advised, especially with things like heart and balance issues.
-Regardless of any medical conditions I am sure there are things you can do to help your mind and body.
+If you have physical issues go see a doctor and make sure what you want to do is advised, especially with heart and balance issues.
+Physical therapy can also help improve any issues that might make it too painful.